 - Remove one timeline card from a series of cards and ask students to name the missing card and show where it belongs in the timeline.

-- Mix the timeline cards up and have students put back in order.
+- Mix the timeline cards up and have students put them back in order.
 Warning!
 It can be overwhelming to do this with the whole timeline at once!
 I’d recommend doing one or two weeks’ worth at a time to begin with.

 - Grab a partner and alternate listing the timeline events.
 Person #1 says, “Age of Ancient Empires,” and Person #2 says, “Creation and the Fall,” and so on as far as you can go.
 Repeat in the opposite order.